romainsi/zabbix-dhcp_scope/README.md

 Default French translation.

-Items : IPs availables in dhcp scope, Number of IPs reserved, Number of IPs used, Percentage of IPs used
+Items : IPs availables in dhcp scope, Number of IPs reserved, Number of IPs used, Percentage of IPs used and state DhcpServer service.

+ -------- Item --------

+State DHCPSERVER

+-------- Triggers --------

+[HIGH] => Service DHCPServer Stop

 Discovery : All Scope in DHCP Server